Lost or stray dogs

 RSPCA Paw Prints - Gold Footprint award

-To win the Gold award means that we have provided an outstanding service in dealing with stray dogs in our borough, including providing a 24 hour stray dog collection service to ensure animal welfare, offering free microchipping services to owners that claim their lost dog and microchipping all dogs that are rehomed.
+Maintaining the Gold award means that we have provided an outstanding service in dealing with stray dogs in our borough, including providing a 24 hour stray dog collection service to ensure animal welfare, offering free microchipping services to owners that claim their lost dog and microchipping all dogs that are rehomed.
 We have also been taking part in regular proactive work to encourage responsible dog ownership.

 The Stray Dog Service keeps a record of all the dogs that are reported to it as lost and found in Gravesham.